Lost Verizon: Production

-During the table read of the script, a role meant for Matt Damon was included, but he did not appear in the final version of the episode.
-The episode was "Dedicated to the memory of Paul Newman", who guest starred in "The Blunder Years" and died nine days before the episode aired.
+During the table read of the script in August 2007, a role meant for actor Matt Damon was included and was performed by Hank Azaria because he was not scheduled to record until later in the month.
+However, he did not appear in the final version of the episode.
+The episode was dedicated to Paul Newman, who died on September 26, 2008, nine days before the episode aired.
+Newman guest starred in the thirteenth season episode "The Blunder Years".

+Actor Denis Leary and producer Brian Grazer guest starred as themselves.
+Grazer previously appeared in the tenth season episode "When You Dish Upon a Star".

 Cultural references

 The Swedish and Australian bars which Bart prank calls feature numerous references.
 The Swedish bar is named the "Inga-Bar Beerman" in reference to filmmaker Ingmar Bergman.
-The image of the barman in profile and another person in the background looking directly into the camera is a visual reference to Bergman's 1966 film Persona.
+The image of the barman in profile and another person in the background looking directly into the camera is a visual reference to Bergman's 1966 film Persona, the barman's response to Bart, "I will thank you for showing me the futility of human endeavor" is a reference to Bergman's works often having dark themes such as death, bleakness and betrayal.
 The Australian barman resembles Michael "Crocodile" Dundee, and his bar is called the "Crocodile Drunkee's", both referencing the 1986 film "Crocodile" Dundee.
 In his bar window, a partial sticker for the band INXS is seen, as well as the album Business as Usual by Men at Work.
 The zoom-in places the Australian bar at Fox Studios Australia.

 Additionally, Skinner plays a human version of the arcade game Frogger when trying to cross the interstate for gas.
 Marge receives a collection notice from Allied Peas whose corporate mascot bears a striking resemblance to the Jolly Green Giant while paying for frozen peas on installment, while Bart, Milhouse, and Nelson grill Twizzlers licorice.
 Bart suggests to Leary's manager that he order New York Yankees hats and Derek Jeter jerseys.
 Leary is a real life Boston Red Sox fan, a large rival of the Yankees.
 Leary was born in Massachusetts and went to college at Emerson College in Boston.

+When Leary is being teased by Krusty during his golf game, he mentions his real-life role in the movie Ice Age as the voice of Diego the sabertooth tiger.

 The episode features two musical montages.
 During the montage of Homer and Marge tracking Bart the Elvis Costello song "Watch Your Step" is playing, while Bart's golf ball recovery montage is set to Merle Haggard's "Workin' Man Blues".

-The title is also a reference to the telecommunications company Verizon Communications, and the novel and film Lost Horizon.
+During Marge’s dream sequence, the Peruvian god shows her how the ancient people never learned how to protect themselves due to their parent’s overprotection.
+In the scene were the villagers run away in fear at the sight of the conquistadores, the villagers reference the Three Stooges when they yell and run away in the same manner as them.
+A fat villager even does Curly Howard’s famous “Whoop, whoop, whoop,” yell.